Eidsvoll: Geography

-Eidsvoll municipality is bordered on the north by Østre Toten (in Oppland county on the west side of Mjøsa) and by Stange (on the east side of the lake) and to the east by Nord-Odal (both in Hedmark county).
-In the county of Akershus to the southeast lies Nes, to the south lies Ullensaker, and to the west lies Nannestad and Hurdal.
+Eidsvoll Municipality is located in Akershus county, along the border with Innlandet county to the north and east.
+It is bordered on the north by Østre Toten Municipality (in Innlandet county on the west side of lake Mjøsa) and by Stange Municipality (on the east side of the lake) and to the east by Nord-Odal Municipality (both in Innlandet county).
+To the southeast lies Nes Municipality, to the south lies Ullensaker Municipality, and to the west lies Nannestad Municipality and Hurdal Municipality (all in Akershus county).

 In addition to being a commuter town for Oslo, it also has agriculture and forestry industries.
 The main population and commercial centres are Sundet and Råholt.